 Contingent workforce management is a complex and highly-strategic business practice that’s absolutely crucial for any organization which wants to optimize its use of nontraditional workers to achieve their overall workforce strategy.
+In this article, we look at some of the risks that come with a contingent workforce and how businesses can use a vendor management system (VMS) to track contingent workforce compliance.

 Through the augmentation of traditional employment models, companies can use contingent workers to become more flexible, access hard-to-find skills and fill positions quickly - all while saving significant amounts of money.